CPCF settlement: 2024/25 and 2025/26

 Suitably trained and competent Pharmacy Technicians will also be able to provide the service, supporting greater use of skill mix by pharmacy owners, where that fits within their business plans.

-From October 2025, subject to the introduction of IT updates, the service will be expanded to include Emergency Hormonal Contraception (EHC), with a fee of £20 per consultation, plus the cost of any EHC provided to the patient.
+From October 2025, subject to the introduction of IT updates, the service will be expanded to include Emergency Contraception (EC), with a fee of £20 per consultation, plus the cost of any EC provided to the patient.

 Pharmacy Contraception Service (PCS) webpage